 This is a great time to take a look at your wardrobe and update it to suit your style.
 We tend to hold on to old clothes that don’t really suit us or match how we’d like to present ourselves.
 Maybe they’re out of date or raggedy, maybe they don’t fit, or maybe they just don’t match the look you tend to go for anymore.
 Whatever the case, these clothes are just wasting space in our closets.
 Go through your wardrobe and donate anything that’s no longer you.

 You can also take this chance to pick up some new items.
 In general, you should focus on getting things that are both stylish and practical, such as a waterproof trench coat.
 High-quality outerwear is a huge asset coming into a fall and winter where many social gatherings are likely to be held outdoors.
-Something warm and cozy like this coat can make sure you stave off the colder weather while looking your best.
+Something warm and cozy can make sure you stave off the colder weather while looking your best.

 Focus on Healthy Living